paulbernhard/pshr/README.md

 ## Processing
 - enable processing in initializer
-- use a custom processor (per model)
+- use a global custom processor or a custom processor per model
+- override processing methods `process_image(file)`, etc

 ## Usage